valsamovich/cs.github.io/docs/tutorials/database.md

 ## Big Data, Data Warehouses, and Business Intelligence Systems

+**Business intelligence (BI) systems** assist managers and other professionals in the analysis of current and past activities and in the prediction of future events.
+BI applications are of two major types: *reporting applications* and *data mining applications*.
+Reporting applications make elementary calculations on data.
+Data mining applications use sophisticated mathematical and statistical techniques.

+BI applications obtain data from three sources: *operational databases*, *extracts of operational databases*, and *purchased data*.
+A BI system sometimes has its own DBMS, which may or not be the operational DBMS.
+Characteristics of reporting and data mining applications are listed in below:

+- Reporting
+  - Filter, sort, group, and make simple calculations
+  - Summarize current status
+  - Compare current status to past or predicted status
+  - Classify entities (customers, products, employees, etc.)
+  - Report delivery crucial

 ## Glossary

 **.NET Framework (.NET)** Microsoft’s comprehensive application development platform.
 It includes such components as ADO.NET and ASP.NET.